 Addiction is nothing new, but there is disagreement on what causes it.
 It is a complicated problem influenced by many factors, including poverty, genetics, and environments.
 One of the greatest struggles that come from this disagreement is how we should treat addiction.

-Much of the controversy over addiction comes from differing definitions of what a disease really is.
-Scientists and researchers also interpret data about addiction differently, and come up with various conclusions.
+Much of the controversy over addiction comes from differing definitions of what disease is.
+Scientists and researchers also interpret data about addiction differently and come up with various conclusions.
 There are currently three main models or ways of looking at addiction:

 The Addicted Brain

 The same happens with addiction, only at a deeper level.
-The striatum and midbrain in an addict have very strong connections when a pleasurable trigger occurs, at the expense of the prefrontal cortex.
-So, when addicts are craving a drug or alcohol, they literally lose their capacity to think clearly and make the best decisions possible.
+The striatum and midbrain in an addict have solid connections when a pleasurable trigger occurs, at the expense of the prefrontal cortex.
+So, when addicts are craving a drug or alcohol, they lose their capacity to think clearly and make the best decisions possible.
 Their good judgment gets hijacked by unconscious cues and craving mechanisms in their brains (Satel & Lilienfeld, 2014).

 These triggering events and cravings create a feedback loop in the brain.
 An addict experiences something that makes them crave their addiction.
-Even if they try to ignore it, the cravings become stronger and stronger.
+Even if they try to ignore it, the desires become stronger and stronger.
 Finally, the addict is compelled to use and feels satisfied for a time.
 However, it is just a matter of time before they have another triggering event that starts the craving cycle all over again (TedMed, 2016).